laurafroelich/tensor_classification/matlab/README.md

 * Generalise methods to handle more than two classes

 * Add objective-oriented layer on top of basic implementations such that objects can be fitted and then used to predict (model objects with fit and predict methods)

+* Write efficient code to project all observations into a lower dimensional space

+* Modularise fitting and predicting with the bilinear methods (bilinear_get_predictions.m)